 Gender is not just a matter of the reproductive organs.
 Its imprint is on every cell through the XX or XY chromosome, including in the brain.
 As a result, although someone can take hormonal drugs and undergo surgery, he or she cannot really change his or her sex at a fundamental level.
 The mind-set imprinted in a developing fetus' brain by the presence of testosterone, for example, is not removable decades later long after birth by taking estrogen.

-It is much better for people to learn to accept who and what they are physically rather than trying to change it surgically, since the results are so crudely limited compared to what would theoretically have to be removed and / or altered in order to transform someone's gender.
+It is much better for people to learn to accept who and what they are physically rather than trying to change it surgically, since the results are so crudely limited compared to what would theoretically have to be removed, altered, or both in order to transform someone's gender.

 The innately different personalities of women and men have not transformed over the centuries.
 Despite all of modern Western society's confusion about gender roles, etc., the traditional sex-based division of labor speaks to something intrinsic to the human condition and to the way God made women and men genetically.
-For secular evidence that men and women are innately different in their personalities, you would want to read George Gilder's Men and Marriage, which may be the most influential yet intellectual anti-feminist book published in the past generation.
+For secular evidence that men and women are innately different in their personalities, you should read George Gilder's book entitled Men and Marriage, which may be the most influential yet intellectual anti-feminist book published in the past generation.

 There is something clear from Paul's statements condemning homosexuality in Romans 1.
 The ancient world was like the modern world in being confused about sex roles, but that is not the way of God.

 "For this reason God gave them up to vile passions.
 For even their women exchanged the natural use for what is against nature.
 Likewise also the men, leaving the natural use of the woman, burned in their lust for one another, men with men committing what is shameful, and receiving in themselves the penalty of their error which was due" (Romans 1:26 - 27, NKJV)

 In closing, the Bible generally does not approve of a sex change.
 Although we cannot cite a direct text on the matter, we can make a conclusion based on the evidence available.